njaard/sonnerie/file_format.md

 * the "actual data", repeated instances of for each timestamp:
   * If the format string is not of a fixed size (it contains strings), store a varint of the entire record length, not including timestamp.
+  * The timestamp stored as an 8-byte integer.
   * The value for each column as specified in the format.
-    * If a column is a string, store the string's length as a varint
+If a column is a string, store the string's length as a varint and then the string.
-    * The timestamp is stored as an 8-byte integer.

 # A segments-file